ansible/ansible/docs/docsite/rst/user_guide/intro_adhoc.rst

 Managing packages
 -----------------

-You might also use an ad-hoc task to install, update, or remove packages on managed nodes using a package management module like yum.
+You might also use an ad hoc task to install, update, or remove packages on managed nodes using a package management module like yum.
 To ensure a package is installed without updating it:

 .. code-block:: bash